 - A drug tested violated your constitutional rights

 - There was a legitimate prescription and you used the drugs instructed and prescribed by your doctor

 If you or someone you know has been charged with a drug offense in Denver, contact our office today.
 Our skilled and understanding Colorado criminal attorneys will fight for your rights.
-Call our home office at (303) 222-0330 for a free consultation.
+Call our home office at (303) 222-0330 for a consultation.
 We also assist with bail and release issues at all Colorado jails, including the Elbert County Jail.